 A Brief History of Japanese Secateurs

-Today, leading workshops still heat, hammer, and grind each pair with attention to steel grain and heat treatment.
-Makers such as Tobisho and Yoshioka Hamono maintain this lineage.
-The result is a working tool that can pass from one season to the next with only light care.
+Japanese pruning tools grew out of regional blacksmith traditions.
+Craftspeople who once made edged tools adapted their processes to meet the needs of orchardists, gardeners, and horticulturalists.
+That history shapes blade geometry, steel choice, and handle fit.
+Leading workshops still heat, hammer, and grind each pair with attention to steel grain and heat treatment.
+Makers such as Tobisho and Yoshioka Hamono maintain this lineage, and you can read more about them on our Meet the Makers page.
+The result is a working tool that serves season after season with only light care.

 Forged vs cast